 In many cases, individuals who face opioid-related drug charges also struggle with drug dependence problems.
 Our compassionate attorneys will take steps to get the charges against you dismissed or reduced and to also get you the help you need to recover from opioid addiction.

-For help with your criminal drug case, call a lawyer at our Waldorf firm today at 301-965-0630.
+For help with your criminal drug case or opioid charges, call a lawyer at our Waldorf firm today at 301-965-0630.
 You can also reach out to us online by submitting an online contact form.